 A: According to v.3 it’s because the deceived have “become rich by the wealth of her sensuality”.
 Spiritual greed goes hand-in-hand with material greed.
 Religious Babylon cannot be separated from economic Babylon.

 Application: The first voice heard is the voice of judgment.
+Babylon is also the core of the economic system in the kingdom of the Antichrist.

 Q: Why does God want His people to come out of Babylon?